mholtkamp/octave/Documentation/Lua/Systems/Renderer.md

 Enable the stats overlay which can be used for displaying performance information.

 Sig: `Renderer.EnableStatsOverlay(enable)`
- - `boolean enable` Enable stats overlay
+ - Arg: `boolean enable` Enable stats overlay
 ---
 ### EnableConsole
 Enable the console.
 The console will display log messages on screen.
 It currently doesn't accept any sort of console commands.